OlivierSohn/hamazed/README.md

 # Build

-You can build and run using the following command in the root folder of the project:
+You can build and run using `stack`:

 `stack build --pedantic && stack exec hamazed-exe`